Graduate student profiles

 Waled Shihata is a Monash University PhD student in the Vascular Pharmacology Laboratory and the Haematopoiesis and Leukocyte Biology Laboratory at the Baker Research Institute, where he is supervised respectively by Prof Jaye Chin-Dusting and A/Prof Andrew Murphy.

-Emma is a PhD student in the Department of surgery and at the National Trauma Research Institute, her research is based on looking at how to improve the management of mild head injured patients in the emergency department.
-Emma's supervisors are Dr Denise O’Connor and Prof Russell Gruen.
+Emma completed her PhD in 2014 in the Department of surgery and at the National Trauma Research Institute, her research looked at how to improve the management of mild head injured patients in the emergency department.
+Dr Tavender now works as an Associate Editor at Cochrane Australia as well as in the Emergency Research Group and the Murdoch Institute.

 Lizzie Thomas is a PhD student in the Cognitive Neuropsychiatry lab at the Monash Alfred Psychiatry research centre (MAPrc) where she is supervised by Dr Caroline Gurvich, Professor Susan Rossell and Dr Kiymet Bozaoglu.
 She studied a Bachelor of Biomedical Science and decided to undertake an Honours project which incorporated her interest in genetics.

-Melanie is a PhD student in the Department of Medicine, her topic is 'Can dieticians turn the obesity epidemic around?'and she is supervised by Paul Komesaroff
+Melanie was a PhD student in the Department of Medicine.
+Her topic was 'Can dieticians turn the obesity epidemic around?'and she is supervised by Paul Komesaroff.